Aswan Heart Centre Egypt

 Implementation of Essential Emergency Critical Care in Cameroon

-The International Medical Class Paediatric Critical Care is a joint project between ROBINAID ACADEMY and the annual Bremen Symposium on Intensive Care Medicine + Nursing which is one of the largest medical congresses in Germany dealing with the topics of anaesthesia, intensive care as well as emergency care.
+The Bremen International Medical Class (IMC) is a joint project between ROBINAID ACADEMY and the Bremen Symposium on Intensive Care Medicine + Nursing which belongs with annually more than 4,500 attendees to the largest medical congresses in Germany dealing with the topics of anesthesia, emergency, and critical care.

-Invited health professionals and fellows from our partnered hospitals and projects in different countries are coming to Bremen, working on current topics in the field of paediatric critical care, gaining new ideas, sharing their experiences, interacting in a respectful manner, and building up trusting relationships as well as stable personal networks.
+Invited fellows from our partnered hospitals and projects in different countries are coming to Bremen each February, working together with German colleagues on cur-rent topics in the field of critical care, gaining new ideas, sharing experiences, learning from one another and developing friendly relationships.

 ROBINAID ACADEMY